Imperial Villa of Vicarello: The Thermal baths

 At the heart of the sanctuary complex is a hot spring over which a resort hotel was built in the 18th century, now abandoned, from which it still flows into the adjacent stream.
-The spring has a temperature of about 56 °C and was known as a healing centre and was frequented since ancient times as evidenced by the votive objects found there dating to the 7th century BC.
+The spring has a temperature of about 56°C and was known as a healing centre.
+It was frequented since ancient times, evidenced by the votive objects found there dating to the 7th century BC.
 The Romans venerated the god Apollo on this site, father of the god Aesculapius who cured diseases and who was also venerated here.
 In Roman times the locality was known as Aquae Apollinares, and experienced much development with the construction of the baths, roads and various buildings.

 About 50 m to the east of the hot spring is a monumental baths complex with late-Flavian rooms constructed in opus latericium, probably built under Domitian and on a different alignment to the building around the spring.
 These baths used both hot and cold spring water to create rooms at different temperatures.
 The baths included a monumental nymphaeum dedicated to Apollo whose Pentelic (Greek) marble statue originally over 2 m tall and dated to the second century AD was discovered in situ, now in the Archaeological Museum of Bracciano.
 The nymphaeum architecture was of a magnificence characteristic of the imperial residences of the Flavians and in particular of Domitian (e.g. the palaces of Domitian on the Palatine and in Albano), with the use of large apses in a hemispherical plan.

 In 1852 parts of the 18th century baths and the ancient pool were demolished for an expansion, revealing votive deposits accumulated in one of the pool's drains and recovered with difficulty from the scalding waters.
 It covered a span of human activity dating to Neolithic times, with much from the Iron Age and later, one of the richest votive deposits ever found in Italy.
-It contained some 40 gold, silver and bronze vases with dedications to Apollo, and thousands of coins ranging from the ﬁrst to the fourth centuries.
+It contained some 40 gold, silver and bronze vases with dedications to Apollo, and thousands of coins ranging from the first to the fourth centuries.
 They included four engraved silver goblets known as the Vicarello Cups with the route between Cadiz and Rome naming inns (mansiones) along the route engraved on them.
 Most finds are now in the National Museum.

 Parts of the ancient sanctuary and baths were excavated in the 1970s and have been left exposed.